-For the first quarter of fiscal 2013, financing activities provided \$1.2 million in cash, primarily as a result of proceeds from the exercises of stock options.
+For the six month period ended January 31, 2013, cash used in financing activities was \$0.1 million, primarily as a result of payments of costs related to our initial public offering, and partially offset by proceeds from the exercises of stock options.

-For the first quarter of fiscal 2012, financing activities provided \$1.4 million in cash, primarily as a result of changes in restricted cash and proceeds from the exercises of stock options.
+For the six month period ended January 31, 2012, financing activities provided \$1.7 million in cash, primarily as a result of changes in restricted cash and proceeds from the exercises of stock options.